-Before you can determine what stage a person is in, ask "On a scale of one to ten, how ready are you to change your behavior with regards to?"
-The "Readiness Ruler" shown is a useful tool to determine a patient's readiness to change and the corresponding stage of change.
+Before you can determine what stage a person is in on a certain issue, the question must be asked "On a scale of one to ten, how ready are you to change your behavior with regards to\\\\\?"
+The "Readiness Ruler" shown below in Figure 5 is a useful tool to determine a patient's readiness to change and the corresponding stage of change.